by Kelli Martinelli

 Yes! gDiapers disposable inserts are flushable!
 And as you’ll learn being a parent not all things are flushable, though your toddler may try to prove otherwise.

 Our disposable inserts have been designed to be flushed down toilets in North America (so to our friends outside the US and Canada, please disregard this entire post, do NOT flush your inserts, compost or toss instead).
 What are the perks of flushing?
 For one, NO POOPY DIAPER SMELL IN THE HOUSE!
-Woo hoo, we say!
-For two, it means that your baby’s poop goes down the potty, not in a landfill.
+For two, it means that your baby’s poop goes down the potty, not in a garbage can.
 It’s simply the safest way that we have to dispose of human waste.
 Bottom line.

 - Do not flush with tree-infested, faulty or non-standard plumbing.*